gilbarbara/react-inlinesvg/README.md

 ===============

 One of the reasons SVGs are awesome is because you can style them with CSS.
-Unfortunately, this winds up not being too useful in practice because the CSS has to be in the same document.
-This leaves you with two bad options:
+Unfortunately, this winds up not being too useful in practice because the style element has to be in the same document.
+This leaves you with three bad options:

 1. Embed the CSS in the SVG document
     * Can't use your CSS preprocessors (LESS, SASS)
     * Can't target parent elements (button hover, etc.)
     * Makes maintenance difficult
+2. Link to a CSS file in your SVG document
+    * Sharing styles with your HTML means duplicating paths across your project, making maintenance a pain
+    * Still can't target parent elements
+    * Your SVG becomes coupled to your external stylesheet, complicating reuse.
-2. Embed the SVG in your HTML
+3. Embed the SVG in your HTML
     * Bloats your HTML
     * SVGs can't be cached by browsers between pages.
     * A maintenance nightmare

 But there's an alternative that sidesteps these issues: load the SVG with an XHR request and then embed it in the document.
 That's what this component does.

+### Note

+This plugin works similarly to the SVG [`<use>`][svg-use] element.
+See [this article][use-article] for more information and [this table][use-support] for browser support and caveats.

 Usage